Factory Invoice Price is not the Dealer’s Actual New Car Cost

 To find the actual dealer cost of a new car.
 Take the invoice price, subtract dealer holdback, and any customer cash rebates or incentives.
 This will tell you what the actual dealer cost of the vehicle is.

-I go into a lot more detail and even provide examples on how to figure dealer costs further down this page.
+I go into much more detail and even provide examples of how to figure dealer costs further down this page.

 Dealer Holdback